-You can get these antler chews in various sizes, from medium to large and even a bulk option that comes with a mixture of pieces that equal a pound.
+Heartland Antlers antler chews are not terribly expensive, and they should last a long time.
+You can get these antler chews in various sizes.
+They even offer a bulk option that comes with a mixture of pieces.
 The company offers a satisfaction guarantee.

 As with any toy, you should monitor your puppy when they are using this toy.
 It is possible for small pieces to break off and become a choking hazard.